 Netanyahu fired Livni as well as Yair Lapid, his finance minister and leader of another centrist party, earlier this month, claiming the two were plotting a legal “putsch” against him.

 The collapse of Netanyahu’s third cabinet means Israelis are due to go to the polls only two years after the last election.

-Despite possible gains for Labor and Livni’s party in preelection polls — they have 23 seats together now — the election is unlikely to produce a left-wing majority.
+Despite possible gains for Labor and Livni’s party — they have 23 seats now — the election is unlikely to produce a left-wing majority.

-The Israel Radio survey revealed surprisingly strong support for Labor Party leader Isaac Herzog.
+The Israel Radio survey does reveal surprisingly strong support for Labor Party leader Isaac Herzog.
 36 percent of respondents said they favored him to become prime minister against 39 percent for Netanyahu.

 The close race between the two men reflects Israelis’ changing priorities.

 58 percent of those polled said economic and social issues are more important in this election than defense and security, themes on which the hardliner Netanyahu tends to be trusted more.